-You can pick between two program timelines to complete the 48-credit program—the standard two-year, six-term pathway or our new accelerated five-term pathway (starting fall 2021)—or negotiate a pace that works for you.
+You can pick between two program timelines to complete the 48-credit program—the standard two-year, six-term pathway or our new accelerated five-term pathway—or negotiate a pace that works for you.
 Each term is 10 weeks long.
-Many of our students work full-time, so we offer all our courses on evenings and weekends.
+We offer all our courses on evenings and weekends, and the core classes can be virtual or in person.

 In addition to your required courses, you’ve got some tasks to complete between enrollment and graduation.
 Complete these steps in order, with guidance from your faculty advisor.